 The purpose of Auburn's Veterans Day Parade is to positively focus on honoring our country's veterans and active military personnel.
 Through our parade, we focus recognition on congressionally-recognized Veteran Service Organizations and their auxiliaries, the military and reserve military, National Guard and ROTC.
 The goals and purposes of Auburn's Veterans Day Parade are to give honor to our country's military personnel and veterans and to their military missions of defending freedom around the world.

-The 53rd annual Veterans Day Parade will be held in Auburn on Saturday, November 10 at 11:00 AM.
-The parade boasts almost 300 units and nearly 6,000 parade participants, including 30+ high school marching bands, military vehicles, veterans' units, honor guards and more.
-The 2018 parade will pay special tribute to the Fleet Reserve Association.
+The 54th annual Veterans Day Parade will be held in Auburn on Saturday, November 9 at 11:00 AM.
+The parade boasts over 200 units and nearly 6,000 parade participants, including 25+ high school marching bands, military vehicles, veterans' units, honor guards and more.

 The one-mile parade route travels west along Main Street from E Street to A Street SW/NW.

 - Will teach basic drill to other Officers the morning of

 - Will lead the cadet flight and practice drill before the parade

 - Recruiters (booth)